LULUCF in the EU

 The efforts of farmers and forest owners and their good practices for securing carbon stored in forests and soils have only partly been included in international agreements primarly due to the difficulty of collecting robust carbon data from forests and soils and the lack of common rules on how to account for emissions and removals.

 Working towards harmonised EU-wide emission accounting rules and common targets

 In the light of a decision by UNFCCC parties in December 2011 to revise accounting rules for GHG emissions and removals from soils and forests, the Council and the European Parliament adopted a decision to harmonise accounting rules for these emissions and removals across the EU.

 This initiative is a first step towards incorporating agriculture and forestry - the last major sectors without common EU-wide rules on GHG - into the EU's emission-reduction efforts.

 The EU decision does not set a target for emission reductions in the LULUCF sector.
-There are various reasons for this, an important one being that accounting must prove robust before setting targets.The Commission will consider whether to propose GHG targets for agriculture and forestry sectors once the accounting rules have proven their worth.
+Instead, progress will be made on improving the accounting systems by Member States.The Commission will consider whether to propose GHG targets for agriculture and forestry sectors once the accounting systems have proven that they are robust and effective.